 7) “Day of the Daleks” – Third Doctor – Season Nine – 1972

 Day of the Daleks⭐⭐⭐⭐⭐

-Day Of The Daleks was the first re-appearance of the Daleks, since their “final” appearance in The Evil Of The Daleks.
+Day Of The Daleks, was the first re-appearance of the Daleks; since their “final” appearance in The Evil Of The Daleks.
 This time, encountered by the Third Doctor.
-Having secretly and successfully, invaded a dystopian future of Earth.
+The Daleks have secretly – and successfully, invaded; a dystopian future of Earth.

 6) “The Daleks” – First Doctor – Season One – 1963

-The Daleks was the first appearance of the titular monsters, in only the second ever episode of Who and the episode which really kickstarted the “Dalek-mania” phenomena.
+The Daleks was the first appearance – in only the second ever episode of Who and the episode, which really kickstarted; the “Dalek-mania” phenomena.